-At the close of business on November 10, 2015, the most recent practicable date prior to the date of this proxy statement/prospectus, directors and executive officers of Cameron beneficially owned and were expected to be entitled to vote 2,883,636 shares of Cameron common stock, or approximately 1.5% of the shares of Cameron common stock outstanding on that date.
+At the close of business on the record date, directors and executive officers of Cameron and their affiliates owned and were entitled to vote [-] shares of Cameron common stock, or approximately [-]% of the shares of Cameron common stock outstanding on that date.
 Cameron's directors and executive officers have informed Cameron that they intend, as of the date hereof, to vote their shares in favor of the adoption of the merger agreement and each of the other Cameron proposals described in this proxy statement/prospectus, although none of them have entered into any agreements obligating them to do so.

-Treatment of Equity Awards (page 77)
+Treatment of Equity Awards (page 76)

 At the effective time of the merger, all outstanding options to purchase shares of Cameron common stock, including any options granted following the execution of the merger agreement, will be converted into options to purchase shares of Schlumberger common stock with the duration and terms of such converted options to remain generally the same as the original Cameron option.
 The number of shares of Schlumberger common stock subject to each option will be determined by multiplying the number of shares of Cameron common stock subject to the original Cameron option by the equity award exchange ratio, rounded down to the nearest whole share.
-See "The Merger Agreement-Treatment of Equity Awards-Stock Options" beginning on page 77 of this proxy statement/prospectus.
+See "The Merger Agreement-Treatment of Equity Awards-Stock Options" beginning on page 76 of this proxy statement/prospectus.
 The option exercise price per share of Schlumberger common stock will be equal to the option exercise price per share of Cameron common stock under the original Cameron option divided by the equity award exchange ratio, rounded up to the nearest whole cent.
 The term "equity award exchange ratio" means (1) the exchange ratio (0.716) plus (2) the quotient obtained by dividing \$14.44 by the average of the volume weighted average price of a share of Schlumberger common stock on each of the five consecutive trading days ending with the second complete trading day prior to the effective time of the merger.